Ninja Gaiden (NES video game): Related media

 In July 1990 Scholastic Corporation published a novelization of Ninja Gaiden under the Worlds of Power series of NES game adaptations, created and packaged by Seth Godin under the pseudonym F. X. Nine.
 Godin and Peter Lerangis, under the pseudonym A. L. Singer, wrote the novelization.
 As with the other Worlds of Power books, the amount of violence present in the video game was toned down in the novelization, because Godin and Scholastic were concerned that some of the material in the video game was inappropriate for a young audience.
 The novel did not adhere strictly to the game's storyline; for instance, the ending was changed so that Ryu's father survived.
 Godin believed the revised ending was consistent with the Worlds of Power character.
 As real-life fathers Godin and Lerangis were reluctant to leave Ryu fatherless.
 On the book's cover, otherwise a copy of the North American box art, the kunai held in Ryu's front hand was airbrushed out, leaving him prodding the air with an empty fist.

 Pony Canyon released a soundtrack CD, Ninja Ryukenden: Tecmo GSM-1, in February 1989.
 The first half of the CD starts with an arranged medley of the game's music.
 It continues with enhanced versions of the game's music which used stereophonic sound and additional PCM channels.
 The rest of the CD features music from the arcade version.
 In 2017, Brave Wave Productions released a vinyl box set, Ninja Gaiden- the Definitive Soundtrack, mastered by original composer Keiji Yamagishi.

 Reception

+The game was a major commercial hit in the United States, where it sold a large number of copies.
+According to Tecmo USA's Dimitri Criona, high demand led to repeated orders for Ninja Gaiden in increments of 60,000 cartridges per order.